thewca/wca-regulations/wca-regulations-2013.md

   - E3c) Coloured stickers (self-supplied).

-## Article F: Clock Solving
+## <clock><clocksolving> Article F: Clock Solving

-- F1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
-Additional regulations that supersede the corresponding procedures in Article A are described below.
+- F1) Standard speed solving procedures is followed, as described in <Article A> (Speed Solving).
+Additional regulations that supersede the corresponding procedures in <Article A> are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
 He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
 Penalty: disqualification (DNF).

-## Article H: Multiple Blindfolded Solving
+## <multiple-blindfolded><multipleblindfoldedsolving> Article H: Multiple Blindfolded Solving

-- H1) Standard speed solving procedures is followed, as described in Article B (Blindfolded Solving).
-Additional regulations that supersede the corresponding procedures in Article B are described below.
+- H1) Standard speed solving procedures is followed, as described in <Article B> (Blindfolded Solving).
+Additional regulations that supersede the corresponding procedures in <Article B> are described below.
   - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
     - H1a1) A competitor is not permitted to change the number of puzzles after the beginning of the attempt.
     - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.